ur-whitelab/hoomd-tf/README.md

 ### Exploding Gradients
 There is a bug in norms (https://github.com/tensorflow/tensorflow/issues/12071) that makes it impossible to use optimizers with tensorflow norms.
 To get around this, use the builtin workaround (`graphbuilder.safe_norm`).
 Note that this is only necessary if you're summing up gradients, like what is commonly done in computing gradients in optimizers.
 There almost no performance penalty, so it is fine to replace `tf.norm` with `graphbuilder.safe_norm` throughout.

+### Error handling

+We must have forked without initializing hoomd context otherwise tensorflow dies (check this assumption against newer versions of TF).
+This means that any errors during set-up cannot have access to hoomd context and then MPI_Abort won't be correctly done and we can have bad exits on non-0 ranks.
+So, some better way needs to be done for this.

+### Neighbor Lists

+Using a max-size neighbor list is non-ideal, especially in CG simulations where density is non-uniform.